xuyp-csu/CellBRF/README.md

 save_path : Path to save results.

 ## Files:
+h5data -- a example scRNAseq data Han

 CF.py -- implementation of CellBRF algorithm

+Chu_DEgenes.Rdata -- genes with different possible expression paths in time course data Chu1

 Feats_demo.py -- implementation of Feats algorithm

+PanglaoDB_markers_27_Mar_2020.tsv -- cell-type makers from the PanglaoDB database

+cell neighborhoods reconstruction.py -- The python code used to calculate k-nearest neighbor consistency and silhouette coefficient

+evalcluster.R -- implementation of NMI and ARI

+test_code.R -- R code for all other analyzes and visualizations

+workflow.png -- CellBRF workflow

 ## Demo:
 ```